Sundance Film Festival: 1978: Utah/US Film Festival

 The first planning meeting for the embryonic Sundance Institute and arts center, near Redford's home in Provo Canyon.

 Sundance began in Salt Lake City in August 1978 as the Utah/US Film Festival in an effort to attract more filmmakers to Utah.
 Robert Redford, who was based in the area, was its main founder, with the festival eventually being named for Redford's "Sundance" land he purchased in the nearby Wasatch Mountains; Redford had renamed this land after his character in Butch Cassidy and the Sundance Kid.
-It was also co-founded by Sterling Van Wagenen, head of Robert Redford's company Wildwood Enterprises, Inc, John Earle and Cirina Hampton-Catania of the Utah Film Commission.
+It was also co-founded by Sterling Van Wagenen, head of Redford's company Wildwood Enterprises, Inc, John Earle and Cirina Hampton-Catania of the Utah Film Commission.
 The 1978 festival featured films such as Deliverance, A Streetcar Named Desire, Midnight Cowboy, Mean Streets, and Sweet Smell of Success.

 The goal of the festival was to showcase American-made films, highlight the potential of independent film, and increase visibility for filmmaking in Utah.
-The main focus of the event was to conduct a competition for independent American films, present a series of retrospective films and filmmaker panel discussions, and celebrate the Frank Capra Award.
+The main focus of the event was to conduct a competition for independent American films, present a series of retrospective films and filmmaker panel discussions, and celebrate the Frank Capra Award (not to be confused with the Frank Capra Achievement Award), which was established to recognize filmmakers who worked outside the mainstream Hollywood system.
 The festival also highlighted the work of regional filmmakers who worked outside the Hollywood system.

 In 1979, Sterling Van Wagenen left to head up the first-year pilot program of what became the Sundance Institute, and James W. Ure took over briefly as executive director, followed by Cirina Hampton Catania, who was asked by Governor Matheson to help bring the festival into profitability as the governing board was preparing to disband it due to debts incurred in 1978.
 Catania generated sponsorships, in-kind contributions, and advertising revenue, and the festival continued.
 More than 60 films were screened at the festival that year, and panels featured many well-known Hollywood filmmakers.
 Also that year, the first Frank Capra Award went to Jimmy Stewart.
 The festival also made a profit for the first time.